 - Use fresh garlic.
 Similar to the spinach, fresh garlic will be best in this recipe!
 Skip the minced, jarred garlic and mince your own cloves!

 - Make sure all ingredients are at room temperature.
 Room temp cream cheese and sour cream will make this dip much easier to mix up and will also help it bake more evenly.

 - Honestly, I’ve never used frozen spinach for anything and I probably never will.
 The fresh spinach is going to release just the right amount of moisture to keep your dip creamy.
-I suspect frozen spinach might leave you with watery mess.
+I suspect frozen spinach may leave you with watery mess.

-Can I make spinach and artichoke dip ahead of time?
+Making spinach dip ahead of time:

-- Yes!
-This dip does great when made ahead of time, which makes it a very convenient option for your next party or family get together!
+- This dip does great when made ahead of time, which makes it a very convenient option for your next party or family get together!
 Mix everything together, transfer it to a baking dish and pop it in the fridge until it’s time to party.